Really-Simple-Plugins/really-simple-ssl/readme.txt

 To keep it lightweight, the options are kept to a minimum.
 The entire site will move to SSL.

 = Three simple steps for setup: =
-* Get an SSL certificate (can't do that for you, sorry.)
-[See our recommendations for a free SSL certificate](https://really-simple-ssl.com/knowledge-base/how-to-install-a-free-ssl-certificate-on-your-wordpress-cpanel-hosting/).
 * Activate this plugin
+* Activate SSL in your hosting environment, or generate a free Let's Encrypt certificate in [Really Simple SSL](https://really-simple-ssl.com/knowledge-base/how-to-install-a-free-ssl-certificate-on-your-wordpress-cpanel-hosting/).
 * Enable SSL with one click

 https://www.youtube.com/watch?v=BVx3ZrSsPrU